syncfusion-content/blazor-docs/blazor/chart/getting-started-wasm.md

 {% endhighlight %}
 {% endtabs %}

 Now, register the Syncfusion Blazor Service in the Blazor WebAssembly App.
-Here, Syncfusion Blazor Service is registered by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as true to load the scripts externally in the [next steps](#add-script-reference).

-N> From 2022 Vol-1 (20.1) version, the default value of `IgnoreScriptIsolation` is changed to `true`.
-It is not necessary to set the `IgnoreScriptIsolation` property to refer scripts externally, since the default value has already been changed to true, and this property is obsolete.

 * Open **~/Program.cs** file and register the Syncfusion Blazor Service in the client web app.